GreenDamTan/fastapi-dls_mirror/README.md

 Shows current runtime environment variables and their values.

-**`GET /-/config/root-ca`**
+**`GET /-/config/root-certificate`**

-Returns the Root-CA Certificate which is used.
+Returns the Root-Certificate Certificate which is used.
 This is required for patching `nvidia-gridd` on 18.x releases.

 **`GET /-/readme`**